Rates

 You have the right to receive a Good Faith Estimate explaining how much your medical care will cost.

-Under the law, health care providers need to give patients who don't have insurance or who are not using insurance an estimate of the bill for medical items and services.
+Under federal law, health care providers are required to give patients who don't have insurance or who are not using insurance an estimate of the bill for medical items and services.

 • You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency items or services.
 This includes related costs like medical tests, prescription drugs, equipment and hospital fees.